-31 SOURCE CH 1, CH 2, and EXT trigger Select source of signal that is

-31 SOURCE CH 1, CH 2, and EXT trigger Select source of signal that is
+31 SOURCE CH 1, CH 2, an signals are select VERT MODE, t determined by t MODE switches 1: trigger comes signal.
+CH 2: t from Channel 2 d EXT trigger eted directly.
+In rigger source is he VERTICAL as follows: CH from Channel 1 trigger comes signal.
+BOTH- Select source of coupled to the t f signal that is rigger circuit.

-signals are selected directly.
-In coupled to the trigger circuit.

-VERT MODE, trigger source is

-determined by the

-MODE switches

-1: trigger comes

-signal.
-CH 2: 1

-from Channel 2 •

-ADD and BOTH

-is algebraic sun
+is algebraic sun n of Channel 1

-and Channel 2 s -
+and Channel 2 s ignals.
+BOTH-

 ALT: trigger comes from

-Channel 1 and Channel 2 on

 alternate sweeps.

-32 COUPLING AC blocks dc components and Select how the triggering
+32 COUPLING AC blocks dc co omponents and Select how th e triggering

-attenuates signals below 15 Hz. signal is coupled to the trigger
+attenuates signal ls below 15 Hz. signal is coupled l to the trigger

-LF REJ blocks dc components circı ıit.
+LF REJ blocks dc components circu iit.

 and attenuates signals below

 about 30 kHz.
 HF REJ blocks

 dc components and attenuates

-signals above ab out 30 kHz.
-DC

-couples all signa al components.
+couples all sign al components

 33 EXT INPUT Connection for Connection Trigger from a Provide

 applying for applying source other reference

 external signal external than vertical blips by

 that can be signal that can signal.
 Also intensity

 used as a be used for used for single- modulation

 trigger. intensity shot from

 modulation. application. independent

 source.